Tuesday, 14 January 2014

 Today is the feast of the Circumcision of the LORD.
-It is of double rite and the liturgical colour is white.
+It is of double rite and the liturgical colour of the feast is white.

 At Mattins the invitatory is Christus natus es nobis, Venite adoremus and the Office hymn Christe Redemptor omnium.
 In the first nocturn the antiphons Dominus dixit ad me etc, are sung with psalms 2, 18 & 23.
 In the first nocturn the lessons are from the Epistle to the Romans, Chapters 3 and 4 , 'What advantage then hath the Jew, or what is the profit of circumcision? and all of St. Paul's discourse on circumcison and the Gentiles.
 They are, therefore, longer than those found in the post-1911 books.
 In the second nocturn the antiphons Speciosus forma etc are sung6 & 95.
 The lessons are from St. Leo's seventh sermon on the Nativity of the LORD.
 These are significantly longer than those found in post-Clement editions.
 In the third nocturn the antiphons In principio etc are sung with psalms 96, 97 & 98 and the homily is from the writings of St. Ambrose on St. Luke's Gospel.
 These are the same as in later editions of the Breviary.
 The Te Deum is sung.